-The vaginal ring (NuvaRing) is made out of a type of plastic that will not dissolve in the body (ethylene vinylacetate copolymers) and magnesium stearate
+The vaginal ring (NuvaRing) is made out of plastic (ethylene vinylacetate copolymers) and magnesium stearate.

 How the Vaginal ring works

-The vaginal contraceptive ring is a small soft plastic ring that you place inside your vagina for several weeks at a time, steadily releasing the hormones oestrogen and progesterone into the bloodstream.
-It prevents pregnancy in three ways – by stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
+The vaginal contraceptive ring is a small soft plastic ring that you place inside your vagina for three weeks (21 days) at a time.
+It releases the hormones oestrogen and progesterone into the bloodstream.
+It prevents pregnancy in three ways – by stopping ovulation, making the fluid in your cervix thicker (which makes it more difficult for sperm to enter the womb), and preventing the lining of your womb thickening enough for a fertilised egg to implant into it.

-Your doctor or nurse will do some tests to make sure that you can have the vaginal ring (NuvaRing).
+Your doctor or nurse will do some tests to make sure that you can use the vaginal ring.
 They check your medical history, make sure that you’re not pregnant and take your blood pressure.

 You will be prescribed a box of one or three rings by your doctor or nurse.
 Wash your hands and squeeze the first ring between your thumb and finger and gently insert the tip into your vagina.

 Push it into your vagina so it feels comfortable – it should be far enough inside you so that you don’t feel it, towards your cervix, like a tampon.